elm/compiler/README.md

 Installation for General Use
 ----------------------------

-Download the [Haskell Platform](http://hackage.haskell.org/platform/).
+Download the [Haskell Platform 2012.2.0.0](http://hackage.haskell.org/platform/).
 This will give you access to the Haskell compiler (needed to build Elm) and Haskell's package distribution system (to make installation of Elm easier).
-Elm works best with version 7.4 of the Haskell compiler (i.e. GHC 7.4).
+Elm works best with version 7.4 of the Haskell compiler (i.e. GHC 7.4) which is bundled with version 2012.2.0.0 of the Haskell Platform.

 #### Installing the compiler and server